-It is widely observed that the global geography of innovation is rapidly evolving.
-This paper presents evidence concerning the contemporary evolution of the globe's most productive regions, uncovering the underlying structure and coevolution of knowledge-based resources, capabilities and outputs across these regions.
-The analysis identifies three key trends by which the economic evolution and growth patterns of these regions are differentiated-namely the Fifth Wave Growth, the Third & Fourth Wave Growth, and Government-led Third Wave Growth.
+Overall, the analysis identifies three key trends by which the economic evolution and growth patterns of these regions are differentiated-namely Fifth Wave Growth, Third & Fourth Wave Growth, and Government-led Third Wave Growth.
 Overall, spectacular knowledge-based growth of leading Chinese regions is evident, highlighting a continued shift of knowledge-based resources to Asia.
 In addition, a superstructure is observed at the global scale, consisting of two separate continuums that explicitly distinguish Chinese regions from the rest in terms of regional growth trajectories.
+However, as other research has found, it should not be assumed that the growth models existing across Chinese regions are based on a generic recipe, but often on quite differing drivers, policies, and institutions (Huggins et al., 2013).